Authorized Share Capital Definition

 Usually, the corporation's charter or articles of incorporation will specify the number of authorized shares.
 However, this amount may increase or decrease based on the procedures identified in the charter.

 If you need help with the authorized share capital definition, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.